Remruts/minesweeper/Readme.md

 # Minesweeper
 A __badly written__ Python implementation of [Minesweeper][1] using Tkinter.
 You can use the code/assets here for whatever you like.

+![example][gif]

 ## Features
 - Highscores